close up of black stone

 When you're young, there can be just as many reasons not to buy a house as there are to buy one.
 It’s important to consider both sides thoroughly.

-While you may not need to put down enough for a conventional loan (20% or more), you'll likely need some sort of down payment.
+While you may not need to put down enough for a conventional loan to avoid mortgage insurance (20% or more), you'll likely need some sort of down payment.
 FHA loans require at least 3.5% but also come with the added cost of mortgage insurance.
 Or you may want to look into a first-time homebuyer program which can include down payments as little as $1,000.

 If you haven't had time to build up your savings, you may not want to buy a house if it means you’ll max out everything you've saved.
 It may make more sense to wait until you can afford a bigger down payment.
 Typically, the more you can save, the better.